Shuffle/Shuffle/README.md

 ├── README.md				# What you're reading right now
 ├── backend					# Contains backend related code.
 │   ├── go-app 			# The backend golang webserver
-│   ├── app_gen 		# Code for app generation outside the Shuffle platform
 │   └── app_sdk			# The SDK used for apps
 ├── frontend				# Contains frontend code.
-ReactJS and cytoscape.
-Horrible code :)
-├── functions				# Contains google cloud function code mainly.
-│   ├── static_baseline.py	# Static code used by stitcher.go to generate code
-│   ├── stitcher.go		# Attempts to stitch together an app - part of backend now
-│   ├── onprem				# Code for onprem solutions
+ReactJS, Material UI and cytoscape ├── functions				# Has execution and extension resources, such as the Wazuh integration │   ├── onprem				# Code for onprem solutions
 │   │   ├── Orborus 	# Distributes execution locations
 │   │   ├── Worker		# Runs a workflow